sunpy/sunpy/docs/guide/data_types/maps.rst

 The keys required for the header information follow the `FITS standard <https://fits.gsfc.nasa.gov/fits_dictionary.html>`__.
 **sunpy** provides a Map header helper function to assist in creating a header that contains the correct meta information.
-This includes a `~sunpy.map.header_helper.meta_keywords` function that will return a `dict` the meta keywords used when creating a Map.
+This includes a `~sunpy.map.header_helper.meta_keywords` function that will return a `dict` of the meta keywords used when creating a Map.

 .. code-block:: python